edoardottt/offensive-onos/onos-ml/README.md

-This file is intended to create datasets to train and test a NN to recognize CAP gadgets in ONOS-DT.
+These files are intended to help/build/use ml in ONOS.